 Optimize your blog to collect email subscribers

-There are many WordPress plugins and different blogging tools to collect email subscribers, but I love the HTML/CSS snippet by ConvertKit that easily integrates (often by pasting a single line of code) into just about any major WordPress themes on the market today.
+There are many different WordPress plugins and blogging tools for collecting email subscribers, but I love the HTML/CSS code snippet. by ConvertKit which integrates easily (often by pasting a single line of code) into pretty much all the main WordPress themes on the market today.

 How and where you collect emails on your blog is a matter of opinion, of course.
-I use popups to grow my mailing list, it's a very viable way to capture emails from subscribers.
-Other places you can place an email signup form include your:
+I use pop-ups to grow my email list; it's a very viable way to capture subscriber emails.
+Other places where you can put an email signup form include your:

 • On your mind